 Theseus was the mythical king and founder of the ancient Greek city of Athens.
 The people of Athens greatly respected his ship and kept it in service for many years after his death.
 As the ship fell into disarray, parts of the ship were replaced until no original components remained.
 Was this the same ship that Theseus sailed?
 This question, and the more general question of whether or not an object that has had all of its components replaced remains fundamentally the same thing, is known as the Ship of Theseus Paradox.
 (I previously wrote about this and other "strange loops").

-"Rewrites are not just inevitable.
-It's part of the job," says Jaana Dogan, Principal Engineer at AWS.
 But software rewrites are more like changing an airplane's parts midflight than replacing planks on a ship.
-As a result, standard advice has been to avoid complete rewrites, mostly stemming from Joel Spolsky's Things You Should Never Do, where he attributes Netscape's demise to a decision to rewrite.
+As a result, the standard advice has been to avoid complete rewrites, mostly stemming from Joel Spolsky's Things You Should Never Do, where he attributes Netscape's demise to a decision to rewrite.

 What does it mean?
 It means that we should pursue rewrites and pay down technical debt aggressively.
 We should design modular software with the intention that it will be updated or replaced.
 We should treat API design as a one-way door and implementation as a two-way door (see Bezos on decision-making).